CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/route.md

 #### Filtered Out w/ Reversed Filter

 If a report is filtered out due to a quality filter along with a setting of `reverseTheQualityFilter: true`, the logged message will include the text “(reversed)”.
-Imagine a reversed filter of [A, B, C, D, E], which can be thought of as or equivalently .
-The only way for this to yield a negative result is if each and every predicate A, B, C, D, and E evaluate to true; therefore each of those predicates is relevant in logging why the filter yielded a negative result.
+Imagine a reversed filter of [A, B, C, D, E], which can be thought of as `or` equivalently.
+The only way for this to yield a negative result is if each and every predicate A, B, C, D, and E evaluate to true; therefore each of those predicates are relevant in logging why the filter yielded a negative result.
 So while in non-reversed cases, we only include the individual predicates that evaluated to false, in reversed cases, we include all predicates, and the resulting message might look like this:

 `For someOrg.someReceiver, filter (reversed) [A, B, C, D, E][] filtered out item someItemId`